-6.1 BARRIERS ASSESSMENT
+7.1 BARRIERS ASSESSMENT

-The above analysis provides a starting point for DR product potential and program considerations for the District.
-The cost screening showed that if the District can successfully reduce monthly peaks for 3 or 4 months during each season, several programs could be considered.
-Because the many DR product assumption inputs were taken directly from the Council's modeling, the results warrant further analysis before programs can be implemented.
-Specifically, the District has identified several potential barriers to program implementation and savings achievement.
-A barriers assessment is provided by DR product type below.
+The above analysis provides an update to the District's 2023 DRPA.
+Similar to the previous study, the cost screening showed that if the District can successfully reduce monthly peaks for 4 months during each season, several programs could be considered.
+In the prior assessment, the District identified several potential barriers to program implementation and savings achievement.
+This barriers assessment is provided by DR product type below.

-Irrigation control products assume that, with incentives, irrigation peak demand can be reduced by 80% at the time of the District system peak.
+- Irrigation control products assume that, with incentives, irrigation peak demand can be reduced by 80% at the time of the District system peak.
 This savings is applied to approximately one third of irrigation meters where 50% of meters participate in each event.
-These may be optimistic assumptions considering the following characteristics in The District's service area:

-- Irrigation loads are high during periods of high temperatures.
+These may be optimistic assumptions considering the following characteristics in The District's service area: - Irrigation loads are high during periods of high temperatures.
 Regardless of the incentives, irrigators may not be able to reduce pumping loads at the time of the District's peak and risk losing crops to temperatures regularly above 100 degrees.
-The Council notes that potato growers and wineries are particularly unwilling to reduce water to crops.6 - Costs for direct load control equipment may be underestimated.
+The Council notes that potato growers and wineries are particularly unwilling to reduce water to crops.7 - Costs for direct load control equipment may be underestimated.
 Equipment failures may lead to increased claims against the district for damaged owner-owned equipment such as heating, cooling equipment and water heaters. - Rate design options require additional considerations beyond what is provided in the base Council assessment.
 The cost differential and time of use periods for TOU and CPP rates will directly impact how willing customers are to shift their energy usage away from peak periods.
 Additionally, there are rate impacts to consider such as: - If rate design changes are made at the same time as an overall rate increase, the rate design adjustment would need to be a very small change in order to mitigate rate shock to certain customers.
 Typically, utilities phase in rate structure changes over a period of years.
 The Council assumes that full implementation of TOU or CPP rate structures can be achieve within 5 years, and this assumption could be optimistic depending on other factors such as overall cost escalation from year to year.

-6 https://nwcouncil.app.box.com/s/n99gxozkktw1kcyo90edm3fukiweapam
+7 https://nwcouncil.app.box.com/s/n99gxozkktw1kcyo90edm3fukiweapam